Ajs2207/LangChain/README.md

 2. api:
     This folder consists of implementation of OPENAI API and Ollama (For local model instance).
 This also consists of LanfServe integration where api interaction with a simple frontend ui is demonstrated.

+2. rag:
+    This folder consists of implementation of OPENAI embeddings and Langchain document loader.
+This also consists of storing the vectors in chroma db and querying the db to get the output.